mayukohayashi/MyBlogAstro/src/pages/blog/5_Micro_MicrosoftTutorialNote.md

 description: "Work with files and directories in a .NET appより"
 pubDate: "Apr 11 2023"
 updatedDate: "Apr 14 2023"
-tags: [Tech, learning, .NET, note]
+tags: [Tech, learning, dotNET, note]
 ---

 # Work with files and directories in a .NET app